tinychainorg/tinychain/readme.md

  * Miner: mine new blocks on the tip, measure hashrate.
  * CLI: start a node, connect to the network, mine blocks.

+Simplifications of the design:

+ * The difficulty target is represented as `[32]bytes`; it is uncompressed.
+There is no `nBits` or custom mantissa.
+ * Transaction signatures are in their uncompressed ECDSA form.
+They are `[65]bytes`, which includes the ECDSA signature type of `0x4`.
+ * Transactions specify `from` and `to` in terms of raw ECDSA public keys.
+There is no ECDSA signature recovery to guess the pubkey from a signature.
+ * The state machine is an account-based model, not a UXTO model.
+It implements just a transfer for coins.

 ![database view](./assets/db-view.png)

 ## Install.